hainers/tothemoonandback/README.md

 # Hainer Savimaa test project for Allepal

+## Adding dynamic osta.ee id
+To add a dynamic id for the page one should add ?id=[OSTA_ITEM_ID] to the end of the URL.
+For example: 137309101

 ## About development
 The tech stack used for this project: HTML, Vue & SCSS.
 I also used axios for managing the API request.
 I decided to use Vue for creating the 'viimased oksjonid' component because it is really lightweight and